Education Transfer Pathway

 The student will then select additional electives to reach a minimum of 60 credit hours in consultation with an advisor and the desired transfer college/university.

-See options below for detailed recommendations based on the student’s planned teaching level and subject area specialization.
+See options in the Possible Sequence of Courses section for detailed recommendations based on the student’s planned teaching level and subject area specialization.

 If the student’s schedule permits, taking available courses during the summer can lessen fall and winter semester course loads.